-Ship Management Agreement
+Ship Management Agreements

-The Company outsources day to day technical management of 17 of its vessels to a ship manager, CMA Ships Limited, a wholly owned subsidiary of CMA CGM.
-The Company pays CMA Ships Limited an annual management fee of \$123 per vessel (2013: \$114, 2012: \$114) and reimburses costs incurred by CMA Ships on its behalf, mainly being for the provision of crew, lubricating oils and routine maintenance.
-Such reimbursement is subject to a cap of between \$5.9 and \$9.0 (2013: between \$5.4 and \$8.8) per day per vessel depending on the vessel.
-The impact of the cap is determined annually on a vessel by vessel basis for so long as the initial charters remain in place.
-Ship management fees expensed for the year ended December 31, 2014 amounted to \$2,091 (2013: \$1,938, 2012: \$1,938).
+At December 31, 2017, the Company outsourced day to day technical management of 13 of its vessels to CMA Ships Limited ("CMA Ships"), a wholly owned subsidiary of CMA CGM.
+The Company pays CMA Ships an annual management fee of \$123 per vessel (2016: \$123, 2015: \$123) and reimburses costs incurred by CMA Ships on its behalf, mainly being for the provision of crew, lubricating oils and routine maintenance.
+Such reimbursement is subject to a cap per day per vessel, depending on the vessel.
+The impact of the cap is determined annually on a vessel by vessel basis for so long as the initial charters remain in place; no claims have been made under the cap agreement.
+Ship management fees related to CMA Ships are shown separately in the Consolidated Statements of Income.